agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

      }))
      ```

-Here is a Typescript Interface of the configuration object for quick reference,
+Here is a Typescript Interface for quick reference.
+However,
-however each property will be explained in more detail below.
+each property is explained in more detail below.
 ```ts
 export interface CreateCollectionConfigInterface<DataType = DefaultItem> {
   groups?: { [key: string]: Group<any> } | string[];